What is a NEMA 5-15 Plug?

-The NEMA 5-15 plug is one of the North America standards in powering electrical devices.
+The NEMA 5-15 plug is one of the North American standards for powering electrical devices.

 Regulated by the National Electrical Manufacturers Association, the NEMA connectors can handle both alternating current (AC) and direct current (DC), with power consumption ranging 15 amps at 125 volts all the way up to 50 amps at 250 volts.